1. The Vijayanagara Empire was founded in ___________.

 Explanation: Viranarasimha (1503–1509 CE) was Krishnadevaraya’s elder brother and predecessor.

-18. The most celebrated Tuluva ruler was:
+18. The most celebrated Tuluva ruler was___________.

 A) Saluva Narasimha